 4) Create an editorial calendar.

 Next, schedule the above content in a 12-month editorial calendar.
-You can use Google Calendar, Outlook Calendar, or if you need a more advanced editorial calendar to manage a complex publishing schedule and multiple content producers, there are tools such as Buffer and Loomly.
+You can use Google Calendar, Outlook Calendar, or if you need a more advanced editorial calendar to manage a complex publishing schedule and multiple content producers, there are tools such as Slingshot.

-Nonprofit Tech for Good is a one-person operation, so a simple editorial calendar in Outlook on desktop that uses color coding for blog posts, sponsored posts, guest posts, webinars, content resources, email campaigns, giving and cause awareness days, reports, and ebooks works very well.
-For example, our May 2024 editorial calendar:
+Nonprofit Tech for Good is a one-person operation, so a simple editorial calendar in Outlook that uses color coding for blog posts, sponsored posts, guest posts, webinars, content resources, email campaigns, giving and cause awareness days, reports, and ebooks works very well.
+For example, our February 2026 editorial calendar:

 You can also schedule email campaigns, your annual report, your quarterly impact reports, and any Cause Awareness & Giving Days that you plan to participate in to your editorial calendar.
 If you plan to produce fundraising events, webinars, reports, and ebooks, add those too along with the deadlines for the social media promo graphics, website and email banners, etc. that need to be created to effectively promote the events, webinars, reports, and ebooks.

-It’s important to approach scheduling your editorial calendar with a focus on adding content that can be achieved, but if over time you realize that a certain content project (such as an infographic series or ebook) can’t be produced due to time constraints, simply remove it from your calendar or reschedule to a later date.
+It’s important to approach scheduling your editorial calendar with a focus on adding content that can be achieved.
+If you realize that a certain content project (such as an infographic series or ebook) can’t be produced due to time constraints, simply remove it from your calendar or reschedule to a later date.

 5) Create a system to track and report success.